johno/pixyll/_posts/2022-01-02-what_does_llc_mean.md

 permalink: /what-does-llc-mean/
 ---

-LLC owners are referred to as Members.
-By default, Members receive the limited liability protection of a Corporation while paying the taxes of a Partnership.
+LLC Members (a.k.a.
+Owners) receive the limited liability protection of a Corporation while paying the taxes of a Partnership.

 An LLC’s personal liability protection is what keeps your personal assets (house, car, personal bank accounts, investments, etc.) safe from business debts or lawsuits.
 Taxes are paid through the Pass-Through Process with the standard set-up, but there are options to upgrade your tax status.